 The Committee's recommendations may also include estimated costs for each project, along with probable operating and maintenance costs; estimated revenue, if applicable; and existing sources of funds or the need for additional sources of funds for the implementation of each project.
+The CIP plan is responsive to changes in the town's environment.
 The CIP Committee's recommendations go the Board of Selectmen and the Budget Committee prior to preparation of the next year's annual budget.
-Capital Improvements Program planning is advisory only.
+Capital Improvements Program planning is advisory only, however, the selectmen have expressed their wish that the CIP prioritize the projects for all departments and make specific recommendations to the selectmen as to which projects should be pursued and when.
+Nevertheless, disapproval, approval, funding and scheduling of projects are beyond the charge of the Committee.
+It is the town voter who approves or disapproved the capital outlay at the annual election.

-According to RSA 674:5, the CIP Committee shall include at least one member of the Planning Board (Phil Winslow) and the Budget Committee (Randy Crapo), and the Board of Selectmen (no current representative).
-In addition, the Rye CIP Committee 2015-2020 includes a member of the Rye School Board (Jeanne Moynahan) and members at large (Mae Bradshaw, Ned Paul and Russ Bookholz).
+According to RSA 674:5, the CIP Committee shall include at least one member of the Planning Board (Phil Winslow) and the Budget Committee (Mae Bradshaw), and the Board of Selectmen (no current representative).
+In addition, the Rye CIP Committee 2017-2022 includes a member of the Rye School Board (Jeanne Moynahan) and members at large (Ned Paul and Russ Bookholz).
 The representatives from each participating board are chosen by those boards each year.
 Citizens interested in becoming a member of the CIP Committee should notify the Selectmen's Office.